onap/multicloud-k8s/docs/bare_metal_provisioning.rst

 Bare-Metal Provisioning
 ***********************

-The Kubernetes Reference Deployment, aka KRD, has been designed to be consumed by Virtual Machines as well as Bare-Metal servers.
+The Kubernetes Reference Deployment, aka KUD, has been designed to be consumed by Virtual Machines as well as Bare-Metal servers.
 The *vagrant/aio.sh* script contains the bash instructions for provisioning an All-in-One Kubernetes deployment in a Bare-Metal server.
 This document lists the Hardware & Software